HomeLatest NewsGadgetsIs Dell ObjectScale 1.3 a true game-changer or just hype

 Preferred Source of Google

-Object storage, increasingly used for high-growth workloads like and generative , is evolving rapidly.
+Object storage, increasingly used for high-growth workloads like analytics and generative AI, is evolving rapidly.
 Dell said its ObjectScale is a containerised object storage solution designed to meet the demands of modern applications.
 It offers a global namespace, S3 compatibility, high performance, and security.

 Advertisement